pemami4911/pemami4911.github.io/_posts/blog/2023-01-27-there-is-no-agi.md

 Others are happy to call an embodied computational learning system with agency, capable of rapidly expanding its repertoire of real world skills, an "AGI".
 Would this represent a bifurcation of the branch *homo sapiens* in our tree of life---a new branch that has split off from our own?
 The crux of my perspective is that, in short answer, this is not the case.
 I believe we should not think about such systems outside of the context of their human designers and users.
-What we would be creating are powerful *tools* that further empower *artificially augmented general intelligences* (AAGIs for short?)---the general intelligences in question being our own.

 ## Human knowledge in AI research
 I don't think it is a hot take to say that out of the tired symbolists vs. connectionists debate, those arguing for the fusion of both paradigms were always right.